Exploring the cultural heritage of the DORDOGNE

 Remarkable heritage: roundtrip

-Head towards Montignac to visit the must-see Lascaux II, a replica of the original Lascaux caves (famous for their prehistoric cave paintings).
+Head towards Montignac to visit the must-see International Center for Cave Art (Lascaux IV), a replica of the original Lascaux caves (famous for their prehistoric cave paintings).
 A complementary visit to the museum of Thot à Thonac will enrich your knowledge of prehistoric art and the animals that lived during the time of the Cro-magnon man – the first early modern human.

 Next, discover the Renaissance Chateau de Losse and its remarkable gardens on the edge of Vézère.
 Don’t miss the stopover in the villages of St Amand de Coly, classed as one of the most beautiful villages in France, and St Geniès, unless you’d prefer to spend the afternoon in the beautiful gardens of Manoir d’Eyrignac in Salignac.